inex/ixp-manager-docs-md/docs/features/grapher.md

 cd /etc/mrtg

+# Remove comments and date/time stamps for before comparing for differences
-cat mrtg.cfg    | egrep -v '^#.*$' | egrep -v '^[ ]+Based on configuration last generated by.*$' >mrtg.cfg.filtered
+cat mrtg.cfg    | egrep -v '^#.*$' |
+    egrep -v '^[ ]+Based on configuration last generated by.*$' >mrtg.cfg.filtered cat ${TMPCONF}  | egrep -v '^#.*$' | \
-cat mrtg.cfg.$$ | egrep -v '^#.*$' | egrep -v '^[ ]+Based on configuration last generated by.*$' >mrtg.cfg.$$.filtered
-diff mrtg.cfg.filtered mrtg.cfg.$$.filtered >/dev/null
+    egrep -v '^[ ]+Based on configuration last generated by.*$' >${TMPCONF}.filtered diff mrtg.cfg.filtered ${TMPCONF}.filtered >/dev/null
 DIFF=$?

 rm mrtg.cfg.filtered
-rm mrtg.cfg.$$.filtered
+rm ${TMPCONF}.filtered

 if [[ $DIFF -eq 0 ]]; then
-    rm mrtg.cfg.$$
+    rm ${TMPCONF}
     exit 0
 fi

-/usr/local/bin/mrtg --check /etc/mrtg/mrtg.cfg.$$                 \
-    && /bin/mv /etc/mrtg/mrtg.cfg.$$ /etc/mrtg/mrtg.cfg \
+/usr/bin/mrtg --check ${TMPCONF} && /bin/mv ${TMPCONF} /etc/mrtg/mrtg.cfg
-    && /etc/rc.d/mrtg_daemon restart > /dev/null 2>&1
 ```

-Note that our header template starts MRTG as a daemon.
-On FreeBSD, MRTG comes with an initd script by default and you can kick it off on boot with something like the following in rc.conf:
+Note that the MRTG configuration that IXP Manager generates instructs MRTG to run as a daemon.
+On FreeBSD, MRTG comes with an initd script by default and you can kick it off on boot with something like the following in `/etc/rc.conf`:

 ```
 mrtg_daemon_enable="YES"
 mrtg_daemon_config="/etc/mrtg/mrtg.cfg"
 ```

-However, on Ubuntu it does not but it comes with a /etc/cron.d/mrtg file which kicks it off every five minutes (it will daemonise the first time and further cron jobs will have no effect).
-If you use this method, you will need to have your periodic update script restart / stop the daemon when the configuration changes (as demonstrated in the above script).
+However, on Ubuntu it does not but it comes with a `/etc/cron.d/mrtg` file which kicks it off every five minutes (it will daemonize the first time and further cron jobs will have no effect).

-To start and stop it via standard initd scripts on Ubuntu, use [an initd script such as this](https://github.com/inex/IXP-Manager/blob/master/tools/runtime/mrtg/ubuntu-mrtg-initd)  ([source](http://www.iceflatline.com/2009/08/how-to-install-and-configure-mrtg-on-ubuntu-server/):
+To start and stop it via standard initd scripts on Ubuntu, use an initd script such as this: [ubuntu-mrtg-initd](https://github.com/inex/IXP-Manager/blob/master/tools/runtime/mrtg/ubuntu-mrtg-initd)  ([source](http://www.iceflatline.com/2009/08/how-to-install-and-configure-mrtg-on-ubuntu-server/)):

 ```
-cp $APPLICATION_PATH/tools/runtime/mrtg/ubuntu-mrtg-initd /etc/init.d/mrtg
+cp ${IXPROOT}/tools/runtime/mrtg/ubuntu-mrtg-initd /etc/init.d/mrtg
 chmod +x /etc/init.d/mrtg
 update-rc.d mrtg defaults
 /etc/init.d/mrtg start
 ```

-Remember to disable the default cron job for MRTG on Ubuntu!
+And disable the default cron job for MRTG on Ubuntu (`/etc/cron.d/mrtg`).

+**Important notes:**

+* If you have difficulty getting MRTG to work, please also refer the MRTG documentation at https://oss.oetiker.ch/mrtg/doc/mrtg.en.html
+* Any references to installing MRTG above are guidelines from our own experience.
+IXP Manager's role is to generate a configuration file for MRTG.
+It is up to the user to install MRTG as they deem appropriate.
+* The above assumes that MRTG automatically reconfigures itself when the configuration changes [as stated in the MRTG documentation for *RunAdDaemon*](https://oss.oetiker.ch/mrtg/doc/mrtg-reference.en.html).
+We have seen inconsistent behaviors for this and if it does not work for you, you will need to add a step to restart the MRTG daemon to the reconfiguration script above (at the very end).
+* The Ubuntu example above was a pre-systemd example.
+If anyone has an example of a systemd MRTG daemon configuration please provide us with some updated documentation.

 ### Customising the Configuration

-An example of how to customise the MRTG configuration [can be found in the skinning documenation](skinning.md).
+Generally speaking, you should not customize the way IXP Manager generates MRTG configuration as the naming conventions are tightly coupled to how IXP Manager fetches the graphs.
+However, if there are bits of the MRTG configuration you need to alter, you can do it via [skinning](skinning.md). *The skinning documenation actually uses MRTG as an example.*

 ### Inserting Traffic Data Into the Database / Reporting Emails